Your Real Estate Tax Bill Document

 - In late November, the Assessors calculate the tax rate.
 This takes place only after all town meetings and budget appropriations have been made.
 (The State Legislature must have approved their budget as well).

 - The third and fourth quarter bills are the "actual" bills showing the total tax due for the year minus any payments applied prior to their printing.
 Liens (unpaid water/sewer bills) are also applied at this time.

 - The consequence of the foregoing staggered billing is that the first two bills are usually lower than the final two bills.
 Keeping this in mind, it would therefore be incorrect to take your third or fourth payment due, multiply it by four and think that was the total year's taxes.

 - Do you want to check the real estate portion for your bill?
 Multiply the valuation in thousands by the tax rate.
-(The FY 2017 tax rate is $ 18.16) CPA (Community Preservation Act) at an adjusted 3% is added to the total tax due.
+(The Fiscal Year 2017 tax rate is $18.16) Community Preservation Act (CPA) at an adjusted 3% is added to the total tax due.

-- Federal/state tax note: your “calendar” year real estate taxes paid are made up of the 3rd and 4th quarter taxes in one fiscal year plus 1st and 2nd quarter taxes of the following fiscal year.
-(If paid when due)
+- Federal/state tax note: your "calendar" year real estate taxes paid are made up of the 3rd and 4th quarter taxes in one fiscal year plus the 1st and 2nd quarter taxes of the following fiscal year.
+(If paid when due).